kristjan3/Introduction-to-Python/README.md

 # Introduction-to-Python
-Files for introduction to Python course.
+Please find the files associated with the introduction to Python course attached below.